-- The instructor is able to meet virtually.
+- There are no specific office hours during the summer sessions. - You may e-mail your questions to the instructor. - The instructor is able to meet virtually.
 Please send an e-mail to set up an online meeting or a face-to-face meeting if you prefer a live conversation.
-The instructor will send you a link for the online meeting or schedule the time to meet face-to-face. - The best way to contact the instructor is e-mail at gramzinski@southplainscollege.edu
+The instructor will send you a link for the online meeting or schedule the time to meet face-to-face in his office. - The best way to contact the instructor is e-mail at gramzinski@southplainscollege.edu